Anika Noni Rose: 2020s

 In 2020, Rose starred in the Netflix musical Jingle Jangle: A Christmas Journey playing Jessica Jangle.
-Noni Rose applauded the film's portrayal of black and brown professionals in an English Victorian setting.

-In 2021, she played an affluent, unhappy lawyer who employs a young mother fleeing an abusive relationship in the Netflix limited series Maid.
+Rose applauded the film's portrayal of black and brown professionals in an English Victorian setting.
+In 2021, she played in the Netflix limited series Maid and in the Amazon horror-series Them.
+Between 2022 and 2023, she acted as Naomi Cole on Showtime series Let the Right One In and returned to voice the character of Tiana in Disney special film Once Upon a Studio and series Lego Disney Princess: The Castle Quest.